-Approximately 10 percent of the City's total capacity to meet the RHNA is on sites in areas that score above the 75th percentile in expected educational outcome (Figure 2-17).
+Approximately 10 percent of the City's total capacity to meet the RHNA is on sites in areas that score above the 75th percentile in expected educational outcome (Figure 2-18).
 These units include 5 percent of lower-income units, 11 percent of moderate-income units, and 15 percent of above moderate-income units.
-While this will provide housing opportunities for new households, including lower-income households, near good schools, and provide housing mobility opportunities for some existing residents that may currently have more limited access to schools to move closer to good schools, it still disproportionately locates above moderate-income units in areas with the best expected educational outcome.
-Additionally, 62 percent of moderate-income units are projected in areas with the lowest educational scores in Livermore.
-To improve access for lower- and moderate-income households to neighborhoods with high-performing schools, the City has included the following programs:
+While this will provide housing opportunities for new households, including lower-income households, near schools with high educational outcomes, and provide housing mobility opportunities for some existing residents that may currently have more limited access to schools to move closer to those schools, it still disproportionately locates above moderate-income units in areas with the best expected educational outcome.
+Additionally, 61 percent of moderate-income units are projected in areas with the lowest educational scores in Livermore.
+To improve access for lower- and moderate-income households to neighborhoods with the schools in Livermore with the highest TCAC scores, the City has included the following programs: